shyamsunder007/DavidDownloadthis/README.md

 and same with all villages and also for a particular farm .it will reflect the same for wells and lands tooo

 :)
+and plzz wake me up in the mrng as i frgt my phone in your room :'' i have dcnn class at 9